 Thank people in person wherever possible, too, or else opt for a meaningful handwritten letter, phone call, video chat, or email as required.
 You might also like to thank people in a more public way, through company intranet boards, newsletters, social media sites, or in group settings, like meetings or at conferences.

 Awards also go down well with Millennials and other young workers (not to mention your entire team).
 Set up a regular awards program, such as an Employee of the Month system, or do things more freely, as you feel it’s needed.

 To get the best results from awards, make a big fuss of employees receiving them, and always be on hand yourself to give them out.
 If you’re not available, at least have another top manager there to do the honors.
-In addition, check out employee recognition awards ideas for options of quality mementos you can provide to staff members.
+Also, check out employee recognition awards ideas for options of quality mementoes you can provide to staff members.

 For instance, you could choose glass or brass awards, framed certificates, or even go down a more light-hearted path and set up trophies in fun shapes that relate in some way to what the business sells or some in-joke all the team is aware of.
 Either way, ensure the award is seen as something special and meaningful, not cringe-worthy or boring.

 These are just a few of the steps you can take to build a positive workplace with engaged Millennial employees who stay working for you longer.

 - Giving people the chance to move around the company

 - Offering training, access to events, and other opportunities for employees to grow

 - Providing flexible work hours and locations